TasfiaZaima/API_Testing_Project/README.md

-Here's a GitHub README template for your Postman API testing project, Tasfia.
-It includes your setup, scripts, and the Newman report at the end with a placeholder for the screenshot or link.

----

 # 🧪 API Testing Project — Tasfia Zaima

 This repository contains a complete Postman test suite for a **Booking API**, developed and automated by **Tasfia Zaima**.
 It covers creating, retrieving, updating bookings, and validating responses using dynamic environment variables and randomized test data.